apache/cordova-ios/README.md

 Nightly builds are generated daily and may be **unstable**.

-See more regarding nightly builds: https://cordova.apache.org/contribute/nightly_builds.html
+See [Apache Cordova - Nightly Builds](https://cordova.apache.org/contribute/nightly_builds.html) for more details.

 ## Further reading